 - Remember the Hill Country case: if it works in a small village, it will work anywhere!

-Did you miss today's webinar on mobility solutions for small towns and rural areas?
+Did you miss today's webinar on innovative shared mobility solutions that support social inclusion for less-mobile individuals?
 Would you like to follow-up on what you learned?
-Download the presentations from the webinar here!Read more
+Download the presentati…Read more